-3. Majestic temples and serene pagodas
+Serene temples and pagodas

 Thien Mu Pagoda

-Thien Mu Pagoda – Hue
+Thien Mu Pagoda – Hue.

-5. Country’s royal past
+Rich royal past

 Read More: Hue Festival– The Spectacular Celebration Not to Be Missed in Vietnam